Leethring/piano-sound-samples/README.md

 Every key relates a name with a sequence:
 A_2 B_2 C_1 D_1 E_1 F_1 G_1 A_1 B_1 C D E F G A B c d e f g a b c^1 d^1 e^1 f^1 g^1 a^1 b^1 c^2 d^2 e^2 f^2 g^2 a^2 b^2 c^3 d^3 e^3 f^3 g^3 a^3 b^3 c^4 d^4 e^4 f^4 g^4 a^4 b^4 c^5

-In the normal situation, the file name is the same as the key name but not every.
+Normally, the file name is the same as the key name:
 1. Because file with the uppercase letter is the same as lowercase, so when I name a file with a lowercase letter only, like 'a', I name it with 'aa'.
 2. You can find there is an overlapping area in Picture, I also record it, the G clef part file name will add 'high'.
 3. After b key, I neglect the superscript identify `^`, name the file with character and number, like 'a1'